 When properly addressed, clinical depression and bipolar illnesses are highly treatable.

-Despite these many obstacles, we know that for those people who are able to connect with proper diagnosis and care, depressive illnesses are highly treatable and manageable
+Despite many obstacles, we know that for those who are able to connect with proper diagnosis and care, depressive illnesses are highly treatable and manageable.

 - FACT: Up to 80% of those treated for depression show an improvement in their symptoms, usually within four to six weeks of beginning medication, psychotherapy, support groups or a combination of these approaches